lyz-code/blue-book/docs/ccc.md

 If you have contributed a certain amount of time, you may receive access to:

 - Fantastic hot vegan and vegetarian meals
-- The famous limited™ angel T-shirt in Congress design
+- The famous limited™ angel T-shirt in Congress design (last year were rewarded after 15h of angel work)
 - Maybe some other perks

 # Reference